hasiniraja/CookAndChill/README.md

- CookAndChill – Your Culinary Companion Based on Weather and Mood CookAndChill is a smart recipe web app designed to spice up your cooking experience by tailoring dish suggestions based on your current weather, cravings, and even meme-worthy moods 😄.
-Whether it's a cozy stew for a rainy evening or a refreshing salad on a sunny day, CookAndChill curates the perfect recipe to match the vibe.
+CookAndChill is a full-stack web application crafted to enhance your cooking experience by blending smart features with a fun twist.
+It brings together a variety of APIs to provide users with:

-🎯 Purpose
+🍲 Delicious recipes powered by the Spoonacular API

-The purpose of CookAndChill is to:
+🌦️ Weather-based dish suggestions to match the mood of the day

-Help users discover new recipes that fit their current weather or location.
+📚 Educational book access to learn while you cook

-Suggest mood-boosting meals paired with a touch of humor through memes.
+📰 Latest food and cooking news to stay updated

-Find nearby grocery stores to grab ingredients with ease.
+😂 A meme generator to keep things light in the kitchen

-Bring joy and convenience to daily cooking through a beautiful, interactive interface.
+Whether you're meal-planning for the week or just chilling at home, CookAndChill adds a touch of creativity and convenience to your culinary journey.